davidbalbert/thimble/README.markdown

 $
 ```

+## Inspiration

+Thimble takes a lot of inspiration (including coding conventions and function naming) from xv6.
+As Thimble has grown, it has become more distinct from [xv6](https://pdos.csail.mit.edu/6.828/2016/xv6.html), but there are a lot of similar design decisions that should feel familiar to anyone who knows the xv6 codebase.

 # License

 Thimble is copyright 2015-2016 David Albert and is available under the terms of the GNU GPLv3 or later.
 See COPYING for more info.